Same Storage Units, Different Values

 While convenience “on the internet is basically achieved by two things: speed, and cognitive ease,” convenience in the self-storage facility is essentially determined by unit size and configuration; accessibility; and environmental factors (think climate control).

 Self-storage facilities typically offer varying sized units, such as 5’ x 10’, 10’ x 10’, and so on.
-But, even for the same sized unit, there are differing levels of convenience due to differences of accessibility (e.g., number of hallway turns from an elevator or access point) and climate control.
+But, even for the same sized unit, there are differing levels of convenience.
+This is due to differences of accessibility and climate control.
+(For example on accessibility, that would be the number of hallway turns from an elevator or access point.)

-So indeed, the same physical unit may in fact be viewed differently based on the factors we discussed, and thereby be valued differently.
+Same storage units, different values.
+So indeed, we can view the same physical units differently based on the factors we discussed.
+Therefore, we can value the same physical units differently.
 A customer might even be willing to spend more to use a smaller unit that is very easily accessible than a larger unit that is less so.
-For many, the idea that a 100 square foot unit could be rented for more than a 150 square foot unit may come as a surprise, but in our experience, this is actually the case more often than you might imagine.
+For many, the idea that we can rent a 100 square foot unit more than a 150 square foot unit may come as a surprise.
+However, in our experience, this is actually the case more often than you might imagine.
 And with that in mind, we will discuss what different levels of convenience means to pricing in a future blog.